Access4all/adg/pages/knowledge/colours-and-contrast/README.md

 ---
 navigation_title: "Colours & contrast"
 position: 1
-changed: "2018-08-11"
+changed: "2018-12-26"
 ---

 # Colours and contrast

 **Accessibility goes far beyond functionality and code.
-When it comes to purely visual appearances, colours require special consideration.
-This concerns individual colours and their possible meaning as well as colour combinations and resulting contrasts.
-As the used colour palette directly affects how well people can perceive and understand what is on screen, it needs to be composed wisely and according to some basic rules.**
+When it comes to visual appearances, colours require special consideration.
+The meaning of a certain colour as well as the contrast between multiple colours directly affect how well a person can perceive and understand what is on screen.
+Colour pallettes should therefore be composed carefully and according to some basic rules.**